timabbott/zulip/docs/outreach/gsoc.md

   a theme (often, but not necessarily, an [area label](https://github.com/zulip/zulip/labels); the goal will be to implement and get fully merged a cluster of features with a meaningful impact on the project.
+Zulip has a lot of half-finished PRs; so some features might be completed by reading, understanding, rebasing, and reviving an old/existing pull request.
 175 or 350 hours; difficulty will vary.
 Experts and skills depend on the features; Tim Abbott will help you select an appropriate cluster once we've gotten to know you and your strengths through getting involved in the project.

-- Zulip's [REST API documentation](https://zulip.com/api), which is an important resource for any organization integrating with Zulip.
+- Zulip's [REST API documentation](https://zulip.com/api), which is an important resource for any organization integrating with Zulip as well as the developers of our API clients.
 Zulip has a [nice framework](../documentation/api.md) for writing API documentation built by past GSoC students based on the OpenAPI standard with built-in automated tests of the data both the Python and curl examples.
-However, the documentation isn't yet what we're hoping for: there are a few dozen endpoints that are missing, several of which are quite important, the visual design isn't perfect (especially for e.g. `GET /events`), many template could be deleted with a bit of framework effort, etc. See the [API docs area label][api-docs-area] for many specific projects in the area.
+However, the documentation isn't yet what we're hoping
+  for: there are a few dozen endpoints that are missing, several of which are quite important, the visual design isn't perfect (especially for e.g. `GET /events`), many template could be deleted with a bit of framework effort, etc. See the [API docs area label][api-docs-area] for some specific projects in the area; and `git grep pending_endpoints` to find the list of endpoints that need documentation and their priorities.
 Our goal for the summer is for 1-2 students to resolve all open issues related to the REST API documentation.
 175 or 350 hours; difficulty easy or medium. **Skill required**: Python programming.
 Expertise with reading documentation and English writing are valuable, and product thinking about the experience of using third-party APIs is very helpful.
 Expert: Lauryn Menard.

 [api-docs-area]: https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22area%3A+documentation+%28api+and+integrations%29%22